-11. MAINTENANCE EQUIPMENT REQUIREMENTS
+10.MAINTENANCE EQUIPMENT REQUIREMENTS

 - a.
 Exact requirements are listed in the charts on Attachment 12.
 This is the minimum amount of support equipment we require to guarantee a successful air show.
 It must be dedicated to the team for the duration of our stay. - b.
 If you are planning to co-utilize any of this equipment with anyone else, or make any substitutions, it must be discussed with the Thunderbird Air Show Events Coordinator at least 30 days prior to our arrival.
-Co-utilization may increase the quantities required to support your air show. - c.
+Co- utilization may increase the quantities required to support your air show. - c.
 Maintenance equipment may be obtained from nearby military installations; however, you may be responsible for costs incurred in transporting the equipment.
 It is the show site's responsibility to coordinate with military installations for the use of support equipment.
 Please check all equipment to ensure it is fully serviced and operational.
 The cost of fuel for AGE equipment is the responsibility of the show site. - d.
 Maintenance equipment must be in place near the maintenance hangar or nearby location before the Advance Pilot arrives.
 To facilitate ease of operations, it is critical to place any ground support equipment in one location that is easy to access. - e.
-In the event a military instillation requires a Memorandum of Understanding (MOU) to utilize maintenance equipment, a sample MOU is attached (See Attachment 23) for reference.
+In the event a military installation requires a Memorandum of Understanding (MOU) to utilize maintenance equipment, a sample MOU is attached (See Attachment 23) for reference. - f.
+Telehandler forklifts greatly complicate the airlift download/upload process for our loadmasters due to tight aircraft clearances.
+Please make every effort to procure a 10k (ideal) or an 8k (acceptable) upright-mast forklift (see Attachment 12 for specifications and forklift minimum tine length requirements).